Plan your next visit to Grant's Farm on a Tuesday, the attraction's least busy day of the week.

 Six Flags St. Louis For more ride time with less wait, plan a visit to Six Flags St. Louis in September.
 When planning a summer trip, visit on a weekday, when lines tend to be shorter, start your visit with attractions that are furthest from the park entrance, and visit popular attractions early in the morning or after 5 p.m.
 Purchasing The Flash Pass is another great way to avoid lines.

 City Museum Explore the tunnels, caves and slides at the City Museum on Wednesdays and Thursdays in the winter, or Mondays and Tuesdays in the summer.

 History Clubhouse, Missouri History Museum The History Clubhouse offers families the opportunity to step back in time, explore, discover and play in some favorite St. Louis places in a welcoming environment where nothing is hands-off.
-During the summer weekday mornings tend to be busiest due to the Summer Family Fun Series, which features free concerts, storytelling, crafts and activities throughout the Museum.
+During the summer, weekday mornings tend to be busiest due to the Summer Family Fun Series.
 When you arrive, visit the Information Desk to pick up History Clubhouse tickets.
-All visitors must get free tickets for a one-hour session in the History Clubhouse.
 Tickets are distributed on a first-come, first-served basis beginning at 10 a.m. daily.
 On days when volume is low, visitors are welcome to stay as long as they like.
 While the Summer Family Fun Series is a great opportunity for families to enjoy a morning of free entertainment at the Missouri History Museum, those looking to explore the History Clubhouse at a leisurely pace are encouraged to visit in the afternoon or on the weekend.